dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 > [Azure Windows Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/) will need to be evaluated in the coming months to see if it can replace RDS.
 It should GA sometime in CY19

-> **Note on Point-to-Site VPN use:**
+> **Note on Point-to-Site VPN.
+Why use RDS and not VPN?**
 > - [Always On VPN supports Azure AD Conditional Access](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10), but it is [not supported for installation in Azure](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy),
 > so not a choice to provide access to Azure without dependency on on-premises environment.
-> - [Azure native Point-to-Site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal) does not support authentication via AAD Identity and use of AAD Conditional Access.
-It requires client certificates to be installed on the Azure PAW and requires installation of the VPN client.
+> - [Azure native Point-to-Site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal) does not support authentication via AAD Identity
+> and use of AAD Conditional Access.
+It requires soft client certificates (does not support Smart Card) to be installed on the Azure PAW and requires installation of the VPN client.
 > While use of native Point-to-Site VPN can be combined with use of Azure Security Center VM Just-in-Time access, which would requrie to pass through AAD Conditional Access for user to activate it,
-> the requirement to have client certificate and installation of the VPN profile on the Azure PAW makes this option not feasible choice to provide enterprise Tier 0 level access to resources in Azure Virtual Datacenter.
+> the requirement to have soft client certificate and installation of the VPN profile on the Azure PAW makes this option not feasible choice to provide enterprise Tier 0 level access to resources in Azure Virtual Datacenter.
 >
 > - [Azure RADIUS Point-to-Site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-how-to-radius-ps) does not support
 > authentication via AAD Identity and use of AAD Conditional Access.
 This option supports authentication via certificate or userID/password (ADDS or other directory).
 > It can also be [integrated with Azure MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-nps-extension#install-the-nps-extension).
-It requires installation of the VPN profile on the Azure PAW, but does not have dependency on the internal enterprise PKI, if userID/password is used.
+> It requires installation of the VPN profile on the Azure PAW, but does not have dependency on the internal enterprise PKI, if userID/password is used for authentication.
 > It also can be used with Azure Security Center VM Just-in-Time access.
 > > - RADIUS Point-to-Site VPN should be considered as another potential option to provide Tier 0 level of access to the IaaS of Azure Virtual Datacenter.
 > > It has to be evaluated on what needs to be done and all of the dependencies and requirements for such deployment to support stated requirements of solution